 - Is your room quiet and free of distractions?

-Front View with your cellphone/tablet placed on the piano book stand for a close up of your head & shoulders/face while we talk, and a partial view of you when you stand away from the piano for exercises to help with posture.
+Front View with your cellphone/tablet placed on the piano book stand (image at the top of this post) for a close up of your head & shoulders/face while we talk, and a partial view of you when you stand away from the piano for exercises to help with posture.

 Side View with a Makeshift Stand or a Tripod so I can see your hands and posture while you play.
 I need to see you from the same angle I sit at during your regular piano lessons.